Coding-Enforced Robust Secure Aggregation for Federated Learning Under Unreliable Communication: Introduction

-Another challenge posed by unreliable communication is the persistent, strict sub-optimality of federated optimization.
-As the data generated at the network edge is inherently uncontrollable and typically follows non-independent and identically distributed (non-IID) patterns across clients, local models tend to deviate significantly from the global objective, known as \textit{client drift}\cite{karimireddy2019scaffold}.
-As a result, the global model may converge in unstable or misaligned directions.
-Unreliable communication further amplifies this issue by causing statistically uneven local contributions, potentially leading the model to a stationary point far from the true optimum.
-This phenomenon, known as \textit{objective inconsistency} \cite{wangTackling}, results in sub-optimality and undermines model reliability.
-The presence of privacy noise further intensifies the problem: The injected noise will enlarge the step size, and when combined with distorted optimization trajectories caused by unreliable communication, it can prevent the global model from approaching the true global optimum, and may even cause divergence.
+{ Another critical challenge arising from unreliable communication is the persistent, strict sub-optimality of the FL training process.
+The data generated at the network edge is inherently uncontrollable and typically \textit{non-independent and identically distributed} (non-IID) across clients.
+For this reason, the local models could deviate from the aggregate, referred to as \textit{client drift} \cite{karimireddy2019scaffold}.
+Unreliable communication further intensifies this issue by introducing statistically uneven participation of local models in the global aggregation, resulting in convergence to a stationary point that is misaligned with the true global optimum, known as \textit{objective inconsistency} \cite{wangTackling,wang2021quantized}. }